vladstrinada/test-samples/samples/testing-frameworks/appium/client-side/python/README.md

 # Appium Client Side Python Samples

-Bitbar can be used to run Appium tests against real devices to test native Android or iOS applications, hybrid (Android & iOS) or for web testing (Safari on iOS and Chrome on Android).
+BitBar can be used to run Appium tests against real devices to test native Android or iOS applications, hybrid (Android & iOS) or for web testing (Safari on iOS and Chrome on Android).

-You'll find here all steps you need to start running your mobile tests against real devices in Bitbar.
-Before continuing with running these scripts you should register with [Bitbar service](https://cloud.bitbar.com/).
+You'll find here all steps you need to start running your mobile tests against real devices in BitBar.
+Before continuing with running these scripts you should register with [BitBar service](https://cloud.bitbar.com/).

 For more detailed guides on Appium please refer to their